dc232/Google_test_task/README.md

 On top of this if the server machines hit 40% then the instance template will then be run so that a second f1-micro instance can be added to the instance group which utilises the url-map which is part of the load balancer (more on this in the coming sections).

 This therefore means that the objectives
-Use f1-micro instances has been achived
+Use f1-micro instances has been achieved

-On top of this there is a startup script witin the instance template as outlined below
+On top of this there is a start-up script within the instance template as outlined below

 ```
     startup-script = <<SCRIPT